-(d) New Accounting Standards and Interpretations (cont'd)

-- IAS 1 Presentation of Financial Statements Amendments regarding the definition of material (effective for accounting periods beginning on or after 1 January 2020). - IAS 1 Presentation of Financial Statements Amendments regarding the classification of liabilities as current and non-current (effective for accounting periods beginning on or after 1 January 2023). - IAS 7 Statement of Cash Flows Amendments regarding the definition of material (effective for accounting periods beginning on or after 1 January 2020). - IAS 16 Property, Plant and Equipment Amendments regarding proceeds before intended use (effective for accounting periods beginning on or after 1 January 2022). - IAS 37 Provisions, Contingent Liabilities and Contingent Assets Amendments regarding onerous contracts and cost of fulfilling a contract (effective for accounting periods beginning on or after 1 January 2022). - IAS 41 Agriculture Amendments regarding taxation in fair value measurements (effective for accounting periods beginning on or after 1 January 2022).
+- (d) New Accounting Standards and Interpretations (cont'd) - - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after 1 January 2023). - IAS 1 Presentation of Financial Statements Amendments regarding the disclosure of accounting policies (effective for accounting periods beginning on or after 1 January 2023). - IAS 1 Presentation of Financial Statements Amendments regarding the classification of liabilities as current and non-current (effective for accounting periods beginning on or after 1 January 2023). - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of accounting estimates (effective for accounting periods beginning on or after 1 January 2023). - IAS 12 Income Taxes Amendments regarding deferred tax on leases and decommissioning obligations (effective for accounting periods beginning on or after 1 January 2023). - IAS 16 Property, Plant and Equipment Amendments regarding proceeds before intended use (effective for accounting periods beginning on or after 1 January 2022). - IAS 37 Provisions, Contingent Liabilities and Contingent Assets Amendments regarding onerous contracts and cost of fulfilling a contract (effective for accounting periods beginning on or after 1 January 2022). - IAS 39 Financial Instruments: Recognition and Measurement Amendments regarding replacement issues in the context of the IBOR reform (effective for accounting periods beginning on or after 1 January 2021). - IAS 41 Agriculture Amendments regarding taxation in fair value measurements (effective for accounting periods beginning on or after 1 January 2022).